Ballynastragh, Gorey, Co Wexford

 Borris House, 2019.
 Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com

 The guide pointed to the many configurations of windows on the front facade of the house.
-They were deliberately made different, she told us, to create the illusion that the different types of windows are from different periods, even though they are not!
+They were made different deliberately, she told us, to create the illusion that the different types of windows are from different periods, even though they are not!
 This was to reflect the fact that various parts of the building were built at different times.

 The crest of the family on the front of the house on the portico features a crescent moon for peace, sheaf of wheat for plenty and a lion passant for royalty.
 The motto is written in Irish, to show the Celtic heredity of the Kavanaghs, and means “peace and plenty.”